 As adults, we tend to appreciate Thanksgiving—it’s a day off from work and an opportunity to visit with loved ones.
 (Also, there’s all that amazing food!)
 For kids, however, the holiday can feel dull and boring compared to Halloween and Christmas.
 Bring some cheer to your littlest guests with an easy game of Thanksgiving I Spy.
 You’ll be so popular, you just may be invited to sit at the kids’ table.

 You remember Taboo from when you were a kid, right?
 The objective is to get other players to guess the word or phrase on the card you’ve drawn.
 You’re limited in the hints you can give, as the cards contain synonyms and related words you’re not allowed to say.
-It’s easy to make it Turkey Day-appropriate with these printable Thanksgiving Taboo cards.
+It’s easy to make it a Turkey Day-appropriate activity with these printable Thanksgiving Taboo cards.

 Take Time to Be Thankful

 Your day will feel busy between preparing, serving, and eating a meal and enjoying Thanksgiving games with your guests.
 That’s to be expected, but at some point during the celebration, take a moment to pause and appreciate everything around you.
 It’s been an unusual year, and you may be visiting with loved ones you haven’t seen in months now.
 Set aside some time to sit down and catch up with one another.